jwn8175/sp24-cs184-final-project-webpage/final_report.md

 ![Kuwahara Square](./final_assets/kuwahara_square_diagram.png)

 The square variant is the original version of the Kuwahara developed by Kuwahara himself.
 This served as our baseline.
 Due to how common this implementation is, we did not need to reference any papers and instead could use a simple internet search for implementation details.

+As this was the first filter implemented, we ran into strange issues involving image rendering glitching out.
+This was solved through setting the `vec4` and `mat4` values to 0 in the beginning.
+We learned the importance of proper variable initialization in GLSL.

 ### Kuwahara Circle